132nd-vWing/132nd-Virtual-Wing-Training-Mission-Tblisi/README.md

 Any player can request green smoke from the downed pilot at any time using the F10 menu.

 If no human transport pilots are available, in order to practice CAS or CSAR, any player can request an AI Huey via F10 menu.
-The Huey, when called, will take off from FARP MARNUELI and make its way to the crashsite.
+The Huey, when called, will take off from FARP MARNUELI and make its way to the crash site.
 It will automatically pick up the pilot and RTB to FARP MARNUELI.

 If desired, one can 'Activate Hostile Forces' to simulate a CSAR scenario.
 This will activate simulated red units (in fact they are blue, like the range targets) that will start making their way towards the downed pilot.
 The 'hostiles' will try to engage the downed pilot, so CAS will be required to save him.

 There are two types of 'hostiles': 1. armored vehicles such as IFVs and 2.
 Transport trucks that will automatically unload their troops to engage the pilot.

-What you shoudl keep in mind:
+What you should keep in mind:
 1. The location of the crash site will be random.
 This means the site can possibly be very hard to access from the ground.
 In this case, the 'hostiles' will maybe not manage to get within firing range.

 2. If you are unhappy with the crash site, you can simply spawn a new one at a better location.
 Just make sure you tune into the second beacon then.